rankaakshay40/Opentelemetry-kubernetes-metrics-to-server/README.md

 kubectl apply -f otel-collector-conf.yaml --force in some cases

+**Now to get the changes reflect, we need to restart the otel-collector pod.**

+kubectl delete pod <otel-collector pod name>

 **Now Check the logs for the pods to see if we are getting any error**

 kubectl logs <pod-name>

+**Check the Prometheus and Grafana Endpoint and see the metrics at port 9090 and 3000**

 **Important Links:**